moogly

 If preferred, substitute the CSDC (tutorial linked above) for the ch 3 at the beginning of Rows 2 and 6.

-Rows 2-4 and 6-8 are identical, but for ease of use (as the color repeat runs for Rows 5-8), they are given in full in the pattern.
+Rows 2-4 and 6-8 are identical, but for ease of use, they are written in full in the pattern.

 Little Princess Baby Blanket - free crochet pattern on Mooglyblog.com!